Temporary Food Events

 Temporary Food and/or Drink Booths-Mobile Food and/or Drink Units

-To fully utilize fillable forms, most recent version of Adobe and email access on your device are required.
-You may also print and complete form and return to our office.
+Step 1: To fully utilize fillable forms, most recent version of Adobe is required.
+Save completed form and email document to wchd@woodfordcountyil.gov

 Permit fees are non-refundable.